KoBeWi/Godot-Action-Icon/README.md

 # <img src="Media/Icon.png" width="64" height="64"> Godot Action Icon

 Action Icon is a TextureRect-based custom GUI node that you can put on a scene and it will display the associated action.
 Just activate the plugin and add ActionIcon to your scene.
-Note that in-editor preview is limited.

 ![](Media/Screenshot1.png)